 Let’s sum up the data on choline and pregnancy in bullet points, shall we?

 - You need more choline—not less—during pregnancy (and even more when you’re breastfeeding, but that’ll be the topic of another post; or, see Ch 12 of Real Food for Pregnancy).
 I’ll also be teaching an in-depth webinar on breastfeeding nutrition in the coming months.
 Stay tuned for details.
+UPDATE: the nutrition for breastfeeding webinar recording is available here.
+This presentation focuses on the nutrient transfer into breast milk and how this is affected by maternal nutrient intake/nutrient status.

 - Choline requirements in pregnancy may be DOUBLE the current recommendation; we’re just waiting on prenatal nutrition guidelines to catch up to the research.